Who We Are

 - Overcome barriers to success to in education and employment.

 - Envision a positive future and take the necessary actions to experience a positive future.

 Through this program’s special mentoring feature, students feel they have partners in their school and career journey.
 This helps increase student’s resiliency, which in turn contributes to self-esteem and a sense of belonging to overcome obstacles often faced by families in our public school system, such as irregular school attendance, mental health issues, troubling behaviors and even suicide.

 Success Mentors program currently operates at Pickett Elementary in Toledo Public Schools (TPS), serving grades 5 – 8.
 Relationships created through the program ensure a brighter, more productive future for students while positively impacting our mentors’ lives as well.
-The program features daily content lessons with group mentors and weekly one-to-one contact between career professionals/community members and students that provides opportunities to develop close relationships to encourage success in school and the future.
-Mentoring includes both inquiry-rich activities and meaningful conversations to develop students’ critical-thinking, problem-solving and decision-making skills.
+The program features daily hands-on, inquiry rich content lessons with group mentors and weekly one-to-one contact between career professionals/community members and students that provides opportunities to develop close relationships to encourage success in school and the future.
+Mentoring includes both career related activities and meaningful conversations to develop students’ critical-thinking, problem-solving and decision-making skills.